British Columbia: Cuisine

 British Columbia is also home to numerous unique non-seafood culinary staples.
-Some dishes include Doukhobour borscht, Salt Spring Island lamb, Japadog street food, and Butter chicken pizza.
+Some dishes include borscht, Salt Spring Island lamb, Japadog street food, and Butter chicken pizza.
 Some unique pastries include apple cranberry cinnamon buns, Nanaimo bars, and Victoria creams.
 British Columbia also produces several distinct local cheeses, such as kabritt, Castle Blue, and Comox Brie.
 The London Fog tea latte was invented in Vancouver and remains a popular beverage among coffee shops in the Pacific Northwest and Western Canada; it is referred to as a "Vancouver Fog" in Scotland.

 The Okanagan produces many unique fruits originating from the region, including Ambrosia and Spartan apples, Stella and Skeena cherries, and Corontation grapes.
 Other fruits grown in the province include peaches, pears, plums, apricots, strawberries, blackberries, cranberries, and loganberries.

 British Columbia is renowned for its wine production.
 The primary wine-producing regions include the Okanagan, the Similkameen Valley, Vancouver Island, the Gulf Islands, and the Fraser Valley.
 As of November 2014, there are 280 licensed grape wineries and 929 vineyards.